 “Good to know.”
 Crowley swung the door open and Gabriel entered.

 While Dean had been brimming over with manic energy, Jovi was very still, almost meditative, sitting on a bed in a darkened room.
-But like Dean, she had music blaring – Barbra Streisand singing Evergreen.
+Like Dean, she had music blaring – Barbra Streisand singing Evergreen.
 Crowley stared at Jovi with a forlorn expression before stalking out.
 Gabriel knew the look – the poor guy had it bad.
 He almost felt sorry for the former demon; Gabriel understood only too well what it meant to love God so hugely, so bigly, so all-encompassing that it wrecked ya, when all along in the end it was kind of a one-way street.
 The song eventually finished and Jovi snapped out of her reverie, turning the music off and the lights on with a gesture.
 “Hey, Gabriel.”

 He contemplated exchanging pleasantries but decided to cut to the chase instead.
 “What’s going on, Peaches?”